 Our Nepali artisan created this beautiful Chenrezig statue with the crown and jewels of a bodhisattva.
 At the request of the buyer we are happy to embed turquoise and red coral stones into the crown and jewels.
 This service is done at no extra cost to the buyer, please be sure to make the request before shipping.
 These colored stones have special meaning in Buddhism.

-Red is worn by Avalokiteshvara in tribute to Amitabha Buddha.
+Red is worn by Chenrezig (Avalokiteshvara) in tribute to Amitabha Buddha.
 Additionally, Tibetan Buddhists believe that meditation on the color red will transmute the poison of attachment into the sublime wisdom of discernment.
-The blue lotus flower is a symbol for Nirvana and turquoise is a mixture of blue and green.
+Also, the blue lotus flower is a symbol for Nirvana and turquoise is a mixture of blue and green.
 As a result, blue symbolizes the Buddhas and green represents their readiness to act.

-This masterpiece Avalokiteshvara statue has a special luster because it was finished with a special mixture of mortar pure glass and gold.
-The surface of the statue is flawless and the face is imbued with Avalokiteshvara’s divine complexion.
-This masterpiece statue of monastic quality will last for many generations and can be passed from one lifetime to the next.
+This beautiful Chenrezig statue has a special luster derived from the traditional fire gilding process.
+As a result, the statue features pure 24K gold gilding.
+The surface of the statue is flawless and the face is imbued with the divine complexion of Chenrezig.
+This statue features monastic qualities which will last for many generations to be passed from one lifetime to the next.

-The Avalokiteshvara statues that our Nepali artisans make for the Tibetan monasteries commonly have four arms and single head.
-As an embodiment of the Bodhisattva of Compassion, Avalokiteshvara is able to hear and see the cries and suffering of all sentient life.
+The Chenrezig statues that our Nepali artisans make for the Tibetan monasteries commonly have four arms and single head.
+As an embodiment of the Bodhisattva of Compassion, Chenrezig is able to hear and see the cries and suffering of all sentient life.
 Additionally, his four arms will greatly speed up progress and end the cycle of samsara for suffering beings.